usnistgov/oscal-xproc3/xspec/readme.md

   - As demonstrated by test files here
   - But also usable throughout the repository

-When working with this project take care, as pipelines defined here may be used across the repository.
+When working with this project take care, as pipelines defined here may be used to run XSpec in other project folders.
+Running `make test` from the top helps ensure nothing is broken by accident.

 ## Approach